As a back-end provider of loan servicing software, we’re often asked about best practices for automating data integration.

 If you need to process documents stored in an existing content management system, the automation software will just as easily connect to it and process the files where they are without having to download them or move them around.

-A modern mortgage automation software will be pre-trained to automatically recognize which pages represent the beginning and end of a full document.
+A modern loan servicing software will be pre-trained to automatically recognize which pages represent the beginning and end of a full document.
 The completed document will be named however you want, and all pages grouped together automatically.

-Classification is one of the easiest functions mortgage automation software provides.
-There are many technologies that make this possible, like optical character recognition, natural language processing, and machine learning.
+Classification is one of the easiest functions that loan servicing software provides.
+There are many technologies that make this possible, like:

 If you have a technical background, learn more about how to train a mortgage automation software here.